serpapi/serpapi-search-swift/README.md

 # serpapi-search-swift

+This swift 5 package is meant to scrape and parse search resutls from Google, Bing, Baidu, Yandex, Yahoo, Home depot, Ebay and more.. using [SerpApi](https://serpapi.com).
-This swift 5 package enables SerpApi integration with ios, macOS ...
+The package allows seamless integration of [SerpApi](https://serpapi.com) in ios, macOS ...

 ### Requirements
   - Swift 5
-  - MacOS
+  - MacOS / IO
   - Cocapod for dependency management

 Test platform macOS big sur only.

+### Status

+Early development phase as of May 2021.

 ### Developer note
 Swift 5 JSON parse is limited to static object.